 The Provost shall next provide a formal written recommendation for, or against, the faculty member's tenure, along with supporting documentation that has been provided in support of the faculty member's candidacy for tenure, to the President of the University.
 The Provost’s recommendation to the President of the University shall also be provided to the faculty member being considered for tenure.
 The faculty member may respond to the recommendation within ten (10) calendar days from receipt of such notice by submitting to the President of the University a written statement in support of his or her candidacy for tenure.

-The President of the University may recommend tenure to the Board of Regents after review of documentation supporting the faculty member's candidacy for tenure, recommendations, consultation with "line of authority" supervisors, and/or other appropriate faculty.
+The president makes the final determination for tenure through the delegated authority from the Board of Regents after review of documentation supporting the faculty member's candidacy for tenure, recommendations, consultation with "line of authority" supervisors, and/or other appropriate faculty.
 The President's decision regarding the eligible faculty member's candidacy for tenure shall be provided to the faculty member once determined.
 If the President does not recommend tenure, the faculty member shall have the right to appeal to the Board of Regents in accordance with Board policies.

 Forms/Materials